datanav/docs/documentation/service-configuration/pipes/configuration-transforms-rest.rst

        ``Jinja`` template (https://palletsprojects.com/p/jinja/) syntax with the named parameters ``properties``, ``url``, ``request_params`` and ``headers`` available to the template.
 If the operation supports paging then ``previous_body`` and ``previous_headers`` are available for all page requests except the first.
-       Tip: use the Jinja "is defined" syntax for these variables to set default values for the first page.
+       Tip: use Jinja's `"is defined" <https://jinja.palletsprojects.com/en/3.1.x/templates/#tests>`_ tests for these variables to set default values for the first page.
      -
      -